 Take it from the Facebook recommendation, which said simply: “We love this.”

 5 and 6.)
 Anyone need a vegan recipe?

 Because we’ve got two.

-Between Isa’s “Smlove Pie” and Vegan Mac Daddy, both from Veganomicon, we think your vegan friends and relatives will be very, very pleased.
+Between Isa’s “Smlove Pie” and Vegan Mac Daddy, both from Veganomicon, we think your vegan relatives will be very, very pleased.
 And hey, even if you consider yourself more of a carnivore, you can’t fight with the ingredient lists here.
 A chocolate pie with a graham cracker crust and maple candied pecans?
 Hand over that fork, please.

 Take it from the Facebook recommendation: These are "vegan representation winners right here.”

 Once again, Alton Brown to the rescue!
 This time, we’re looking at the Good Eats roast turkey by the Food Network star.